 - Hypertrophic And Keloidal Scars

 You get these types of scars when your skin forms too much collagen, causing bumps and ridge-like areas on the surface.
 There are bundles of collagen within the area where there is acne.
-Keloids appear as red-purple papules that can spread beyond the acne affected area.
-Both hypertrophic and keloidal scars are common in dark-skinned individuals (1).
+Hypertrophic scars are raised scars that occur on the site of injury (or acne).
+These are thick and wide and usually occur during the healing process.
+On the other hand, keloids appear as red-purple papules that can spread beyond the acne-affected area.
+Both hypertrophic and keloidal scars are common in dark-skinned individuals and mostly appear on the trunk (1).

 How Does Laser Treatment Or Laser Resurfacing Work?

 Lasers are intense monochromatic lights that are limited within a narrow band of wavelength.
 These monochromatic lights are used on your skin to stimulate the dermal fibroblasts (cells in your skin that can form connective tissues and facilitate wound healing).
 These fibroblasts remodel the collagen and elastin that were lost due to scarring (2).

 Usually, ablative and nonablative lasers are used for acne scar treatment.
 I have discussed these below.